tfiedlerdejanze/expublish/docs/INSTALLATION.md

-Before publishing a package for the first time, do read the [hex documentation on publishing](https://hex.pm/docs/publish) and add the required configuration in mix.exs.
+Before publishing a package for the first time, do read the [hex documentation on publishing](https://hex.pm/docs/publish) and add the required metadata in mix.exs.

 Regardless of publishing to [hex.pm](https://hex.pm/) or a self-hosted hex repository, the shell environment where `mix expublish` is being executed must authenticate for